The Gunny Sack

 ↓ JUMP TO RECIPE ↓ JUMP TO VIDEO

-This Orange Whip is an EASY Orange Julius copycat recipe.
-It’s refreshing on a hot summer day and is a perfect breakfast or brunch beverage!
+This homemade Orange Julius recipe is refreshing on a hot summer day.
+Or make an orange whip drink as a breakfast or brunch beverage!

-two cups of orange whip garnished with orange slices
+two cups of homemade orange julius garnished with orange slices

-Cool, creamy orange whip aka Orange Julius only requires a few ingredients so it is a great option for when you are craving an icy drink!
+Cool, creamy orange whip drink is part of the Orange Julius menu.
+Since it only requires a few ingredients you can make it at home whenever you are craving an icy drink!
 My mom used to make it for us during the summer and my sister serves it at breakfast to overnight guests.

 • Orange Juice Concentrate: A can of frozen orange juice concentrate is the basis for the whole drink.
 We chose the low pulp option but any of the varieties will work.
-Keep extra cans in the freezer so that you can make orange julius anytime you want.
+Keep extra cans in the freezer so that you can make an orange julius with orange juice anytime you want.

 • Water: The water helps to dilute the concentrated orange juice.
 Make sure you use cold water to keep the orange whip as chilled as possible.